 Fund Transfer Restrictions (All Registrants).
-Under applicable law, Exelon may borrow or receive an extension of credit from its subsidiaries.
-Under the terms of Exelon's intercompany money pool agreement, Exelon can lend to, but not borrow from the money pool.
+Under applicable law, Exelon may borrow or receive an extension of credit from its subsidiaries Under the terms of Exelon's intercompany money pool agreement, Exelon can lend lo, but not bonow from the money pool.